Aayush-Joshi-01/Chess/README.md

 ---

 Enjoy playing chess against the Minimax AI bot!
 If you have any questions or encounter any issues, please don't hesitate to reach out or open an issue on the GitHub repository.
-Happy gaming!